-Ships (including commercial superyachts greater than 50 metres) travelling through the Marine Park may only navigate within the designated Shipping Area and the General Use Zone (light blue zone).
+Ships (including commercial superyachts greater than 50 metres) travelling through the Marine Park may only navigate within the Designated Shipping Area and the General Use Zone (light blue zone).
 To navigate outside of these areas, ship operators must obtain a permit from the Great Barrier Reef Marine Park Authority.
 Navigate means to moor, or anchor in the course of navigation as per the Great Barrier Reef Marine Park Zoning Plan 2003.
-Please view the Designated Shipping Area map at the Marine Park Authority website.
+Please view the Designated Shipping Area\ map at the Marine Park Authority website\.

-If you wish to enter one of Queensland's Ports contact the Regional Harbour Master for instructions.
-Further information on port procedures and contact details can be viewed at the Maritime Safety Queensland website.
+If you wish to enter a Queensland Port contact the Regional Harbour Master.
+Information on port procedures and contact details are at the Maritime Safety Queensland\ website.